 I often have postcards made of my work for shows and invitations.
 The printing house prefers receiving image files via the internet.

 Setting up the first time may seem a little daunting, but it's actually fairly simple and straight forward.
 It becomes easier each time even if you are short on space.
 I'm able to leave my "set" in place, but I still make it a practice to have several paintings on hand before shooting.
 This was especially true with film, but not as important now with digital images.

 Make your set:

 Begin by placing your work so it can be easily photographed.
 I like to pin my unframed paintings to a 1/4 inch thick medium or dark grey piece of foam board that is pinned to a wall.
 The painting is supported at the top and bottom by push pins that are stuck into the foam board, not the painting.
 Stick the pins below and above the edges of the paper.
 The bottom pins support the paper and the top pins keep the top from falling outward.
-If your paintings are abouta the size you may be able to leave the bottom pins in place as you exchange one work to shoot for another.
+If your paintings are about the same size, you may be able to leave the bottom pins in place as you exchange one work for another.

-Place the painting centered and level at your eye level so you don't stoop while looking through the view finder of the camera.
-Load film in the camera and adjust the camera's ISO speed to the ISO speed of the film.
+Place the painting close to eye level so you don't stoop while looking through the view finder of the camera.

-The camera on the tripod should be placed at a distance from the work so that all of the painting shows and is centered in the view finder with extra space showing around the work on four sides.
+Mount your camera on a tripod at a distance from the work so all of the painting shows and is centered in the view finder with a extra space showing around the work on all four sides.
 Elevate and place the tripod so the center of the camera lense is centered on the vertical and horizontal center of the painting.
 Distortion will be eliminated with the camera correctly centered.
 Small digital camerals are especially prone to distortion if off center to the work.